PRodriguez19/MMG3320-5320/docs/ch06/11_ClassExercise_Align-Submission.md

 3. Submit the `hisat2_align.sh` using the SLURM job submission system.

-4. Check to see that your job is running with the `squeue -u net-id` command.
+4. Check to see that your job is running with the `squeue -u your-net-id` command.
 You will see the following:

 	```bash
     JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON)